themadweaz/free-tier-abuse-public/README.md

 # free-tier-abuse-public
 Some screenshots of a pretty spiffy architecture project that takes advantage of the generosity of Jeff Bezos

-Just a few screenshots from a project I've been toying with for a few years

 ![Cost Savings](./screenshots/costSavings.png)

 Pretty cheap, right?